What can we improve?

 Move

-The address for the up and down movement of the roller shutter must be entered here.
-In the "More?" area, further addresses can be entered to which the instance should listen for moving up/down.
+Here the address for the up and down movement of the shutter must be entered.
+In the area "More?" further addresses can be entered on which the instance for moving up/down should listen.

 Stop

-The address for stopping the roller shutter must be entered here.
-In the "More?" area, further addresses can be entered to which the instance should listen for stopping.
+Here the address for stopping the shutter must be entered.
+In the "More?" area, further addresses can be entered to which the instance is to listen for stopping.

-This address can be switched on and controls the incremental movement of the roller shutter.
-This serves to adjust the slats of the roller shutter.
-In the "More?" area, further addresses can be entered to which the instance should listen for step control.
+This address can be enabled and controls the stepwise movement of the shutter.
+This is used to adjust the slats of the shutter.
+In the "More?" area, further addresses can be entered to which the instance for step control should listen.

-These two addresses can be switched on and control either the percentage positioning of the roller shutter or the slats.
+These two addresses can be enabled and control either the percentage positioning of the shutter or the slats.

 Test Center

-If a two-level representation of the group addresses was selected in the ETS, the addresses can be converted using this tool.
-If the OPC export is used, the ETS automatically takes over this process.
+If a two-level representation of the group addresses has been selected in the ETS, the addresses can be converted with the help of this tool.
+If the OPC export is used, the ETS takes over this process automatically.

-Conversion of free group addresses to three-level group addresses
+Convert free group addresses to three level group addresses

-If the free representation of the group addresses was selected in the ETS, an OPC export is unfortunately not possible.
-With the help of this tool, the addresses can be converted.
+If you have selected the free representation of the group addresses in the ETS, unfortunately an OPC export is not possible.
+With the help of this tool the addresses can be converted.

 KNX with QNAP, Synology or Docker

-If HomeMatic is to be used with QNAP, Synology or Docker, NAT support must be set up to receive responses from the system.
+If KNX is to be used with QNAP, Synology or Docker, NATSupport must be set up to receive responses from the system.
 This process is explained here.

-Since IP-Symcon only recognizes variable changes, it must, after a restart, be queried whether there have been status changes in order to enable a consistent display.
+Since only variable changes are perceived by IP-Symcon, it is necessary to query IP-Symcon when restarting to see if there have been any status changes in order to ensure a consistent display.

-A start script can be added to the Event-Control for this purpose.
+For this a start script can be added in the Event-Control .

 $gatewayIDs = IPS_GetInstanceListByModuleID("{1C902193-B044-43B8-9433-419F09C641B8}");